-- Balances of each type of account – Actual dollar amounts, ie “Current Balance $105,318.00” or “Average Balance last month of $104,000”.
-Unacceptable is “balances approximately in the Low Hundred Thousands”
+- Balances of each type of account – Actual dollar amounts, for example, “Current Balance $105,318.00” or “Average Balance last month of $104,000”.
+However, vague descriptions like “balances approximately in the Low Hundred Thousands” are unaceptable.

-- There should be information regarding “does” or “does not” provide other types of lending.
+- There should be information regarding whether the bank “does” or “does not” provide other types of lending.

 - Lines of Credit information to include:

 - Maximum amount of credit

 - How LOC (Letter of Credit) is secured

 - Current amount owed and amount available (actual dollar amounts)